JeffLeFevre/Brown_Bags/README.md

 How do you Test a Context Manager?
 + Class-based method easier to test:
-    + Check that the above methods are being called
+    + Check that the appropriate methods are being called
     + Check resource state on ```__enter__()```
     + Check resource state on ```__exit__()```
     + Ensure errors thrown